 Bilobe flap reconstruction of nose by Sam Naficy, MD. * Individual results may vary.

 Skin Graft Closure

 A skin graft is a piece of skin removed from another location in the face and transplanted onto the defect on the nose.
 A graft therefore lacks a blood supply of its own and must stay alive by drawing nutrients and blood supply from the wound.
 Grafts are therefore not as hardy as flaps and have a lower success rate.
 Grafts tend to be better when the defect is not very deep and when there is a nice, healthy layer at the bottom of the wound to support the graft.
 Skin grafts are often combined with cartilage grafts for reconstruction of the nose.

 Nasal reconstruction using a skin and cartilage graft by Sam Naficy, MD. * Individual results may vary.

 Regional Flap Closure

 This type of multi-stage reconstruction uses skin mobilized from one region of the face (donor site) far from the nose to repair a defect on the nose.
 The flap of skin is mobilized using incisions (cuts) yet still remains in part attached to its original blood supply.
 Subsequent procedures are required to disconnect the bridge of skin from the donor side to the nose.
 Typical donor sites for regional flaps used to reconstruct the nose are the forehead and the cheek.

 Nasal reconstruction using a regional flap by Sam Naficy, MD. * Individual results may vary.

-If you are interested in having Dr. Naficy perform reconstruction of your skin cancer you may contact us to schedule an appointment for plastic surgery evaluation.
+If you are interested in having Dr. Naficy perform reconstruction of your skin cancer we encourage you to complete this Surgical Consultation Intake Form.
 One of our nursing staff will contact you and conduct a phone interview to assess how we may best serve your specific needs.
 We can help you decide whether you are a suitable candidate for Mohs, whether you will require plastic surgery repair of your defect, and whether IV sedation anesthesia will be required.
 We will also review your skin cancer biopsy results and can expedite your referral to a qualified Mohs specialist.

 Patient ReviewsView »